dailystudio/jetpack-navigation-anim-performance/README.md

 1. Navigate between two screens containing lists of items.
 2. Test with default settings (`ripple` or `selectableItemBackground` enabled).
 3. Disable `ripple` or `selectableItemBackground` and repeat the tests.
-4. Compare performance on 60Hz and 120Hz display devices.
+4. Compare performance on **60Hz** and **120Hz** display devices.
-5. Test in both debug and release builds with R8 enabled.
+5. Test in both *debug* and *release* builds with R8 enabled.

 ## Devices Tested:
 1. OnePlus 9 (OxygenOS 14, 60Hz)
 2. OnePlus Ace2 Pro (ColorOS 14, 60 / 120Hz)
-3. Pixel 9 Pro XL (Android 15, 60 / 120Hz)
+3. Google Pixel 9 Pro XL (Android 15, 60 / 120Hz)

 ## Analysis

 1. **Effect of UI Elements:**
     - The `ripple` effect and `selectableItemBackground` are primary contributors to the lag.
 Removing these effects eliminates the lag, confirming their role in the issue.

+> SOLVE THE PROBLEM

+2. **Device Variations:**
+    - Devices with 120Hz displays mitigate the perception of lag due to the higher refresh rate.
+However, the issue is still present and measurable on these devices.

+> IMPROVE THE RESULT

-2. **Impact of Layout Complexity:**
+3. **Impact of Layout Complexity:**
     - Simplifying the layout of list items does not resolve the issue.
 Even the simplest layouts with a single `TextView` exhibit the lag when the effect is enabled.

-3. **Device Variations:**
-    - Devices with 120Hz displays mitigate the perception of lag due to the higher refresh rate.
-However, the issue is still present and measurable on these devices.
+> NOT RELATED

 4. **Build Configuration:**
     - The problem persists across debug and release builds, ruling out debug-related overhead as a factor.

+> NOT RELATED

 5. **Library Versions:**
     - No significant differences were observed between the tested versions of Jetpack Navigation and Navigation Compose.

+> NOT RELATED

 ## Conclusion